Key Chorale Student Scholar Program

 Aleah Williams is a second year Student Scholar.
 She is a Senior at Booker High School and has been singing in choir since the sixth grade.
 Her favorite choral piece is the “Hallelujah Chorus” from Handel’s Messiah.
 She hopes to one day sing on a Broadway stage or tour around the world.
 She wants to be a Student Scholar so that she can improve individually, gain real professional experience and eventually pass down her knowledge and love for musical expression to others.

 Kobe Hills is a junior at Booker High School and is a first year Student Scholar.
 He has been a member of a chorus for four years.
 His most memorable choral experience was performing in the Candlelight Processional at Disney World.
 His favorite musical piece is The Color Purple.
 He is glad to be a part of Key Chorale as it will enable him to form friendships with other musicians.
 He has seen how much fun his high school choral director has while teaching them songs and he would like to do the same one day.

-Thomas Thai is a junior at Riverview High School who has been singing in choir since middle school.
+Thomas Thai is a Senior at Riverview High School and has been singing in choir since middle school.
 One of his favorite choral memories was attending State Solo and Ensemble competition with the Riverview Chorus, and his favorite choral piece is “Searching Love” by Kim André Arnesen.
 He wants to pursue the performing arts in college to be able to share his love for music with others, and has a dream to sing as a career.
 Thomas is a second year Student Scholar.